Ricks-Lab/gpu-utils/README.md

 * Update name from **amdgpu-utils** to **rickslab-gpu-utils**.
 * Improved PyPI packaging.
-* Updated Users Guide with latest features.
+* Updated Users Guide to cover latest features and capabilities.
+* Improved robustness of NV read by validating sensor support for each query item the first time read.
+This will assure functionality on older model GPUs.
+* Fixed issue in setting display model name for NV GPUs.

 ## Development Plans